Acceptance: agreement to the terms of an offer.

-Competitive procurement: formal procurement methods required for purchases that exceed the simplified acquisition threshold in the Federal Acquisition Regulations (48 CFR Subpart 2.1).
+Competitive procurement: formal procurement methods required for purchases that exceed the simplified acquisition threshold in the Federal Acquisition Regulations (48 CFR Subpart 2.1) or the State-specified threshold.
 Examples include sealed bids and competitive proposals.

 DBE goal: refers to goal for Disadvantaged Business Enterprise (DBE) participation in contracting opportunities.

 DBE liaison officer: the individual responsible for the implementation of the Disadvantaged Business Enterprise (DBE) program.